 The solution, communicated in an appraisal report, must be developed following the appraisal process.
 The appraiser must have the knowledge and experience to complete the assignment ethically and competently and in compliance with the Uniform Standards of Appraisal Practice (USPAP).
 Novotny's best credential is his AQB Certified USPAP Instructor Certificate.

 Highest frequency of sales

 There are many types of intended uses (Client objectives) discussed in detail below.
 Novotny, a general personal property appraiser in Los Angeles is frequently contacted to perform many types of appraisal intended uses, often for complete residential contents.
-Each intended use requires an appropriate definition and the investigation of the relevant market (with the highest frequency of sales or offerings for comparable objects).
-Each appraisal assignment carries with it other client-centered needs, objectives, priorities, deadlines, subsidiary goals, and budgets that must be considered at the time of the assignment.
+Each intended use requires an appropriate definition and the investigation of the relevant market (with the highest frequency of sales).
+Each appraisal assignment carries with it different client-centered needs, objectives, priorities, deadlines, subsidiary goals, and budgets that must be considered at the time of the assignment.
 Once one of the intended uses listed below is identified, the appraiser can take the appropriate action in order to:

-Advise clients about value, accessible markets and object salability, price range per object, best market and how to conduct an estate sale.
+Advise clients about value, accessible markets and object salability, price range per object, best market or how to conduct their own estate sale.